Cuba Junky 10 years all about Cuba

 Cuba > traveler's information > USA traveler's information

-Cuba Traveler's Information for US Citizens
+Cuba Traveler's Information

-Cuba for US Citizens
+for US Citizens

 "When unlicensed travelers go to Cuba from the US they normally have to go through a third country.
 You will frequently see this referred to as the "Gateway" on various boards.
-The most common gateways to Cuba for unlicensed US travellers are Toronto, Montreal, Nassau (Bahamas), Cancun and Mexico City, and less frequently used Santo Domingo (Dominican Republic) and Montego Bay.
+The most common gateways to Cuba for unlicensed US travelers are Toronto, Montreal, Nassau (Bahamas), Cancun and Mexico City, and less frequently used Santo Domingo (Dominican Republic) and Montego Bay.
 In my opinion Mexico and in particular Cancun are the gateways that offer the least risk of detection I say that because:

 ** Unlike Canada and the Bahamas, a traveller leaving from Mexico does not pre-clear US Customs and Immigration.
 You will not clear Customs/Immigration until you arrive back in the US.
 In Canada and the Bahamas you will go through US Customs and Immigration at the airport in Toronto, Montreal or Nassau.